ZodiusInfuser/TrueWalkSimulator/README.md

 # TrueWalk Simulator
 TrueWalk is a motion planning and gait generation system for controlling virtual and real-world multi-legged robots.
 This repository is for the Unity simulator version of the system (currently the only version).
+Built in Unity version 2018.2.18f1.

 ## About
 This presents my latest efforts to create a walking algorithm that is both powerful enough to produce dynamic motion of statically-stable walking robots and light-weight enough to be portable over to real hardware in the future.